ausbin/mcctl/README.md

 mcctl
 =====

 mcctl is a bash script that greatly simplifies administering a minecraft server.
 It's like apachectl except for minecraft.

+Licensed under the GPL2.

 dependencies
 ------------